 Many of us tend to think of efforts to conserve the world’s natural resources as a fairly recent trend.
 In fact, the mangrove forest of the Sundarbans region has been a reserved area since 1875.
-Yet it is only in recent years that researchers have identified the significance of the mangroves to the general well-being of West Bengal and Bangladesh.
+Yet it’s only in recent years that researchers have identified the significance of the mangroves to the general well-being of West Bengal and neighbouring Bangladesh.

-Ten per cent of the world’s tropical cyclones occur towards the north of the Bay of Bengal and experts warn that the mangroves of the Sundarbans – which are a series of islands and network of rivers stretched across a 354 km wide delta of tidal waterways and saline mudflats, between the Ganges and Brahmaputra rivers – are a protective natural buffer against the destructive extremes of cyclones.
-The mangroves, which grow to heights of between 1.8 and 3.6 metres, absorb some of the storms’ raging power, thus protecting people and settlements further inland.
+Ten per cent of the world’s tropical cyclones occur towards the north of the Bay of Bengal.
+Experts warn that the mangroves of the Sundarbans are a protective natural buffer against the destructive extremes of cyclone.
+The mangroves grow to heights of between 1.8 and 3.6 metres.
+They absorb some of the tropical storms’ raging power, thus protecting people and settlements further inland.

 The protection that nature provides for free would prove dear to replace.
-The United Nations Development Programme estimates that $294m would have to be invested to build the 2,200 km of flood and storm embankments required if man-made barriers were to provide the same level of protection as the mangroves.
+The United Nations Development Programme estimated that $294m would have to be invested to build the 2,200 kilometres (1,367 miles) of flood and storm embankments required if man-made barriers were to provide the same level of protection as the mangroves.
 And the upkeep of the man-made barriers would come with an annual maintenance bill in the region of $6m.

-Worryingly, some experts predict a 45 centimetre rise in global sea levels by the end of the century.
+Worryingly, some experts predict a 45-centimetre (nearly 18 inches) rise in global sea levels by the end of the 21st century.
 That could result in the destruction of almost three-quarters of the Sundarbans’ mangroves and also have a major impact on the region’s ecosystems.

 Rising sea levels and population growth